Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Raiders stats and trends

-- The Raiders have yet to cover the spread this season when favored by 3 points or more.

-- Las Vegas has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).
+- Las Vegas' games this year have eclipsed the over/under three times in six opportunities (50%).

-- Las Vegas is 3-1 against the spread and 4-0 overall this season when the team puts up more than 25.3 points.
+- Las Vegas is 3-1 against the spread and 4-0 overall in games when it scores more than 25.3 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Eagles.